 Aluminum Fence Rail Mounting Brackets

 Aluminum fence brackets come in many shapes and sizes to accommodate varying elevations and angles.
 They are the perfect solution for affixing railings to walls, decks, or other surfaces.
 They can also be connected to blank fence posts.
 Some come swiveled which allows different angles for the fence.
 This is especially nice for stairs or any other sloped walkway.
 Other aluminum fence brackets come in a stationary position.
-These are for areas of the fence where there is no slope or the fence is running parallel with the angle.
+These are for areas of the fence where there is no slope or the the fence is running parallel with the angle.

 How To Install Aluminum Fence Brackets